Skilledgamer101/youtube-clone/README.md

 ![YT Clone Homepage](https://github.com/user-attachments/assets/e89a3b27-a3df-4b41-aa15-3f411c08421a)

 This project mimics core features present in YouTube.
-It allows users to sign in via Google, upload videos, and view uploaded videos.
+It allows users to sign in via Google, upload videos, and view other uploaded videos.
 I primarily built it as a learning experience for full stack app development.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>